behas/bitcoingraph/README.md

 Bitcoingraph uses Neo4J as graph database backend.
 Exported transactions can be imported as follows:

-First the list of addresses need to be deduplicated:
+First the list of addresses needs to be deduplicated:

     cat <(head -n 1 addresses.csv) <(tail -n +2 addresses.csv | sort | uniq) > addresses_unique.csv